TH-1H Iroquois (Huey)

 The TH-1H is a Bell UH-1H helicopter with an integrated upgrade kit, or Huey II kit, which encompasses a more powerful engine, and new dynamic components including nose and tailboom.
 The cockpit and mission equipment upgrades include a change from analog to digital cockpit, the addition of crashworthy seats, and total rewiring.
 These modifications literally transform a legacy aircraft into a state-of-the-art training platform compatible with future operational aircraft.
 This undergraduate training platform develops multiple pilot skills and transitions those skills faster across multiple aircraft.

-On 25 January 2006 US Helicopter, a division of Bell Aerospace Services Inc., and a subsidiary of Bell Helicopter, a Textron Inc. (NYSE: TXT) company, announced a contract award from Lockheed Martin Integrated Systems for nine TH-1H training helicopters.
-These aircraft will be used to support the US Air Force undergraduate rotorcraft-training program located at Fort Rucker, Alabama.
-By 2009 the Air Force is scheduled to have 24 TH-1H's in the inventory which will sustain Air Force helicopter pilot training until 2025.
-The Air Force rolled out the TH-1H helicopter at the home of Pilot Instructor Training and Headquarters Air Education and Training Command on 05 November 2005 in conjunction with the base's 75th Anniversary and 2005 Air Show.
+By 2009 the Air Force was scheduled to have 24 TH-1H's in the inventory, which would sustain Air Force helicopter pilot training until 2025.
+The Air Force rolled out the TH-1H helicopter at the home of Pilot Instructor Training and Headquarters Air Education and Training Command on 5 November 2005 in conjunction with the base's 75th Anniversary and 2005 Air Show.

 The first TH-1H underwent testing and evaluation in 2007.
 The Air Force received the first production aircraft in April 2007 with small group tryouts to follow.
-Small group tryouts allow the instructors to develop and analyze the curriculum that will be used to train helicopter pilots on the new aircraft.
-This is the first step to providing the platform and syllabus for the new students with the first class scheduled in the summer of 2007.
+Small group tryouts allow the instructors to develop and analyze the curriculum that would be used to train helicopter pilots on the new aircraft.
+This was the first step to providing the platform and syllabus for the new students with the first class scheduled in the summer of 2007.